Between all of the major life changes that I have experienced over the last 10 years, my Facebook account has remained somewhat of a constant.

 More than likely, it’s the usual suspects popping into your head.
 You know, Facebook, Twitter, Instagram, and LinkedIn.
 Maybe Pinterest if you’re an aspiring-crafter like myself.

-In reality, there are more than 60 social networking sites, each offering unique challenges and opportunities to marketers.
+In reality, there are dozens of social networking sites, each offering unique challenges and opportunities to marketers.

-With dozens of choices, why Facebook?
+With so many choices, why Facebook?
 If it’s the most popular, isn’t that where you’d also find the most competition?

 Yes and no. It’s true that Facebook has a massive user group.
 As of 2016, more than three million businesses actively advertise on Facebook , but that doesn’t necessarily mean those brands are your competition.
 Think of Facebook’s audience simply as a smaller population of the world.

 The user group spans from all over the world.
 Members come from different countries and backgrounds, speak different languages, and, overall, have different needs.
 Facebook marketing is like general marketing.
 By that, we mean it’s all about finding your audience.